alphacentauri82/scoutx/README.md

 ## Context

 I have type 1 diabetes.
-With all the amazing open source initiatives, i added a way to notify my contacts should i become unresponsive due to being too high or too low.
+With all the amazing open source initiatives, this is a good way to notify my contacts should i become unresponsive due to being too high or too low.
 All the data comes from my nightscout dasbhoard:(If you want to check my blood glucose values in real time go to https://dianux.superdi.dev)

 ![Nightscout Dashboard](nightscout.png)